 Peer to Peer Learning

-Student Development provides opportunities for current College of Medicine-Phoenix medical students to enhance their learning experiences with free Appointment Tutoring, Walk-In Tutoring, and Supplemental Instruction (SI).
+Student Development provides opportunities for current medical students to enhance their learning experiences with free Appointment Tutoring, Walk-In Tutoring, and Supplemental Instruction (SI).
 Tutors have demonstrated a thorough comprehension of the material and the ability to facilitate learning.
-Tutoring is available for all blocks and courses and provides students:
+Tutoring is available for all blocks and courses and provides students: access to high yield study materials, practice USMLE style questions, special exam reviews, and Step 1 & 2 active learning workshops.

 - "Anyone can benefit from tutoring!"